maxgerhardt/pio-swo-demo/README.md

 The demo is written for an ST Nucleo-F103RB with its on-board STLink.

+The main work has actually already been done by the people in this thread: https://community.platformio.org/t/viewing-swo-output-within-pio/13853

 ## Inner workings

 OpenOCD is started in a configuration that opens a TCL server (port 6666) and forwards the SWO data to the TCL server.